-According to the table below 76% of the respondents agreed that for big loans it takes a month for a loan to be approved from the bank while 4% of the respondents agreed that it only takes less than 15 days for loan application to be approved this is so when an applicant has meet all the requirement which are needed by the Equity bank.
+According to the table below 76% of the respondents agreed that for big loans it takes a month for a loan to be approved from the bank while 4% of the respondents agreed that it only takes less than 15 days for loan application to be approved this is so when an applicant has meet all the requirement which are needed by Stanbic bank.

-Table 8.
-Response on Approval of loan facilities
+Table 9: Response on Approval of loan facilities

-Response Frequency %- age
+Frequency %- age

-Less that 15 days 4 4%
+4 4%

-15- 30 days 76 76%
+76 76%

-One and a half months 20 20%
+20 20%

-Two months 0 0%
+0 0%

-More than two months 0 0
+0 0

-Total 100 100%
+100 100%

+4 76 20 0

-There are some clients who need less amount of loan from the bank and have all requirements that the bank need thus 4% of the respondents agreed that it takes les than 15 days for such clients to secure loans from the bank.
-While 20 of the respondents agreed that it takes one and a half months for a client to secure a loan from Equity bank and this represents 20% of the respondents.
+There are some clients who need less amount of loan from the bank and have all requirements that the bank need thus 4% of the respondents agreed that it takes less than 15 days for such clients to secure loans from the bank.
+While 20 of the respondents agreed that it takes one and a half months for a client to secure a loan from Stanbic bank and this represents 20% of the respondents.